-The purpose of this chapter is to protect critical aquifer recharge areas from degradation resulting from alterations and development.
-It is the intent of this chapter to safeguard groundwater resources against contaminants from alterations and development.
+The purpose of this chapter is to protect critical aquifer recharge areas from degradation resulting from new or changed land use activities alterations and development.
+It is the intent of this chapter to safeguard groundwater resources against contaminants from new land use activities alterations and development.

-17A.03.020 Designation, and Mapping.
+17A.03.020 Classification, Designation, and Mapping.

-- 1. Classification and Designation.
-Critical aquifer recharge areas are areas of unconsolidated deposits within the Roslyn and Kittitas Basins, and all Group A well head protection areas, as shown on the County's critical areas maps.
-All projects proposing uses listed in 17A.03.030 that are within the unconsolidated deposits within the Kittitas and Roslyn basins, or within a Group A wellhead protection area shall be reviewed for potential hazards to groundwater. - 2.
+- 1. Classification.
+Lands within Kittitas County shall be classified as having either high, medium, or low aquifer susceptibility as determined by the criteria established by the Washington State Department of Ecology. - 2.1.
+Classification and Designation.
+Critical aquifer recharge areas are areas include local recharge areas for unconsolidated aquifers in valley-fill deposits of are areas of unconsolidated deposits within the Roslyn and Kittitas Basins, and all Group A well head protection areas, as shown in Appendix \letter\ on the County's critical areas maps.
+All projects proposing uses listed in 17A.03.030 that are within the unconsolidated deposits within the Kittitas and Roslyn basins, or within a Group A wellhead protection area shall be reviewed for potential hazards to groundwater, where an aquifer that is a source of drinking water is vulnerable to contamination that would affect the potability of water.
+All lands classified as having moderate to high aquifer susceptibility-together with wellhead protection areas for Class A water systems-are hereby designated as critical aquifer recharge areas. - 3.2.
 Mapping.
-The designated Critical Aquifer Recharge Areas are mapped in the Kittitas County Critical Areas Ordinance Critical Aquifer Recharge Area Map.
-Permit reviews will be based on the mapped critical area designation shown on the critical areas maps.
+The designated Critical Aquifer Recharge Areas are mapped in Appendix

+\letter\the Kittitas County Critical Areas Ordinance Critical Aquifer Recharge Area Map.